theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 This tutorial describes a way to extract and curate population genomes from millions of short metagenomic reads using a methodology called "genome-resolved metagenomics", or simply "binning".

 This approach has led to major discoveries in the fiels of evolutionary biology and microbial ecology.
-Here are two examples:
+Here are two examples of what can be learned from the newly discovered genomes (phylogeny on the left, functioning on the right):

 ![alt text](Figure/FIGURE_GENOME_RESOLVED_METAG.png "Genome-resolved metagenomics")